rgeyer/arbiter/docs/source/userguide.rst

 Logging Options
 ^^^^^^^^^^^^^^^

-By default Arbiter will log to a :py:class:`~logging.StreamHandler`.
-Alternatively you may specify a logfile path for output, wherein Arbiter will employ a :py:class:`~logging.handlers.RotatingFileHandler` instead.
+By default arbiter will log to a :py:class:`~logging.StreamHandler`.
+Alternatively you may specify a logfile path for output, wherein arbiter will employ a :py:class:`~logging.handlers.RotatingFileHandler` instead.
 The following options are supported: